 We are approximately 60% water.
 A true liquid asset to our health, water does so much for us including the regulation of body temperature, lubrication of our joints and body tissues, delivery of nutrients and oxygen to cells, flushes out waste products, prevents constipation, and maintains blood volume.

 So how much do you need?
 A basic recommendation is 8 cups a day (imagine a half gallon of milk).
-That's the pretty bare bones minimum though, so if you aren't even meeting this, kit's time to step your game up.
+That's the pretty bare bones minimum though, so if you aren't even meeting this, it's time to step your game up.
 Depending on your age, weight, gender, environment (extreme heat or cold), and obviously how much you exercise, this number could be a serious low-ball.

 What's Your Pee Look Like (Not Trying to Be Creepy)

-Tricks and Tips
+Tricks and tips

-Secondly, create a chart or the like that will allow you to see your daily water consumption from drinking water specifically.
+Secondly, create a chart that will allow you to see your daily water consumption from drinking water specifically.
 This will allow you to see if you met your goal for the day.
 The small wins add up!
 Eventually, you may be able to do without the charting as it becomes habit to consume the proper amount of drinking water.